BratchenkoPS/SoundEventDetection/readme.md

 [attention CNN](https://www.kaggle.com/hidehisaarai1213/introduction-to-sound-event-detection)
 but those two a kind of hard to digest if it's your first time working with audio.
 3) Augmentations: Noise injection, pitch shifting, changing speed, etc. Sadly we didn't had much time to do so
+4) Dive deeper into the current data and model, look at the confusion matrix, make train/test distribution more similar, etc.

 ## 4) How to run
 ```git clone https://github.com/BratchenkoPS/SoundEventDetection``` <br />